kanyamo/tkinter_stopwatch/README.md

 python main.py
 ```

+- This won't produce any errors even if you didn't install PyGame.
+But you can't play the game.
+- If you didn't install PyGame and press yes on the message box, it will install PyGame automatically.

 # Abstract
 This is a game to stop the timer perfectly at a certain fixed time.
 Specifically, the game will be created using the python tkinter module.